I choose Orlando Health.

 To have all of your care handled at one place is just unbelievable.

-With one phone call to Orlando Health UF Health Cancer Center, I had three back-to-back appointments with medical, surgical and radiation oncologists – set up at one location.
+With one phone call to Orlando Health Cancer Institute, I had three back-to-back appointments with medical, surgical and radiation oncologists – set up at one location.
 To walk in one door and have everything done in one place is just unbelievable.